tslmy/md.js/README.md

 ### Simulation Core (`src/core/`)

 This module is responsible for the physics computation.

-To physicists/chemists without a programming background, the most relevant part is perhaps the `force/` folder, which hosts scripts that each defines a force field.
+To physicists/chemists without a programming background, the most relevant part is perhaps the `force/` folder.
+It hosts scripts that each defines a force field (Lennard‑Jones, gravity, and Coulomb).
+When PBC is enabled, gravity and coulomb calculations are replaced with Ewald summations.
+LJ potential, however, is employed as-is, assuming that the cut-off distance is way smaller than half the extent of the bounding box.

 At any given timestep, instantaneous quantities of all particles (namely, velocities, positions, and forces) are described by a `SimulationState`.
 An integrator then iterates through all force fields to update the velocities and the positions at each timestep.
 That's the basic idea of all simulation software of molecular dynamics.

-* `state.ts` – Structure‑of‑Arrays (`positions`, `velocities`, `forces`, `masses`, `charges`, flags).
-Functions: `createState`, `zeroForces`.
+In the `simulation/` subdirectory:

 * `Simulation.ts` – Low‑level timestep driver used internally by the high‑level engine.
+* At each timestep, the computation involves many considerations, each of which may be implemented with different strategies:
   * `integrators.ts` – Integrator strategies (currently Explicit Euler & Velocity Verlet).
 Verlet is the default for better energy behavior.
+  * `neighborList.ts` – Neighbor list strategies (naive O(N²) and uniform cell list) with periodic indexing + minimum‑image support when PBC active.
+* Several scripts are used during **initialization** of simulations:
+  * `seeding.ts` - Responsible for randomly picking physical quantities for a particle during the initialization of a simulation.
+Note that non-physical properties, such as color, is not within the scope of `core/`.
+  * `orbitInit.ts` - When randomly generating a new simulation with a "sun particle", we may initialize other particles with velocities that make them orbiting around the "sun".
+This is eye-candy only, merely for giving some visually-pleasing trajectories.
+Stability of this little "solar system" is not guaranteed.
+* `diagnostics.ts` - At times, you may want to look at numbers rather than flying spheres.
+This script derives all the quantities that does not affect simulation but may be informational to a user.
+They include potential energies, kinetic energies, temperature, etc. These numerical data are then emitted to `coloringAndDataSheet.ts`, which renders a "heads-up display" (HUD) table.
+* `state.ts` – Structure‑of‑Arrays (`positions`, `velocities`, `forces`, `masses`, `charges`, flags).
+Functions: `createState`, `zeroForces`.
 * `serialize.ts` – Serialize / hydrate typed arrays to plain objects (future: use for cross‑tab sharing or worker offloading).
-* `forces/*.ts` – Individual `ForceField` implementations (Lennard‑Jones, Gravity, Coulomb).
-Pair displacements use minimum‑image wrapping when PBC enabled.
-* `neighbor/*.ts` – Neighbor list strategies (naive O(N²) and uniform cell list) with periodic indexing + minimum‑image support when PBC active.

-### Engine Orchestration (`src/engine/`)
+### Orchestration Engine (`src/engine/`)

+The engine drives the simulation to evolve and emits "please render graphics" events to the visualization layer.

 * `SimulationEngine.ts` – High‑level orchestrator: owns mutable SoA state, rebuilds force plugin list on config changes, emits `frame` & `diagnostics` events, and shields the rest of the app from direct mutation.
-* `config/fieldBindings.ts` – Declarative mapping between legacy mutable `settings` keys and structured `EngineConfig` paths; replaces ad‑hoc push/pull logic for consolidation.
+* `config.ts` – Defines configuration options (and provide configurability) of everything that may affect how a simulation unfolds.
+* `settingsSync.ts` - Binds configuration changes bidirectionally across the simulation and the GUI control pane.
+This allows you to change physical constants or change computation strategies on-the-fly.
 * `persist.ts` – Snapshot / hydrate utilities (JSON‑serializable) for future cross‑tab or worker scenarios.

 ### Visualization & UI Layer